CenturyLink

 That said, Frontier isn’t widely known for its excellent customer service.
 And while CenturyLink is on board with fiber internet, speeds vary greatly by location.

 CenturyLink offers bundles with its home phone services.
-It doesn’t have its own TV service, but you can sign up for TV packages from DIRECTV, DIRECTV STREAM, and DISH.
+It doesn’t have its own TV service, but you can sign up for TV packages from DIRECTV and DISH.
 Frontier has a partnership with YouTube TV, which provides discounted pricing for Frontier customers.

 Similarly, Frontier doesn’t offer its own TV service but does provide home phone service with its internet plans.
 Known as Double Play, these types of bundles help you save more money if you want to knock out two services for a combined cheaper price than the individual costs totaled up.